Bird print fabric was a fresh whimsical trend; print fabrics are always a chance to add color and chic to your new spring fashions.

 Florid floral and jungle prints, with and without birds and other fauna, scored a huge hit in post World War II America.
 A vintage tropical print never really goes out of style.

 One concern with the shadowy abstract bird prints that are unique new spring fashions is that this fad may soon look dated.
+I'm still finding examples five years after the fad debuted.

 You also might look for a nice bird-shaped pin to adorn a handbag, hat, jacket or top.